 A new pop-up will appear to display your API key.
 Copy it from here.

 7. Enable Automatic Translation and add Google Translate API Key in TranslatePress

 TranslatePress lets you automatically translate your WordPress site by using Google Translate.

-For this navigate to TranslatePress -> Settings , and make sure to Enable Automatic Translation, by setting it to Yes.
+For this, in the WordPress dashboard, navigate to Settings → TranslatePress, and select the Automatic Translation tab.
+From here make sure to Enable Automatic Translation, by setting it to Yes.
 Then, under Translation Engine, select Google Translate v2.

 This will uncover the Google Translate API key field.
 Place the API key in this field and Save Changes.

 That’s it!
-You can now simply navigate to the front-end of your website and browse it in the language of your choice.
+You can now simply navigate to the front-end of your WordPress-powered website and browse it in the language of your choice.
 You’ll notice the content has been automatically translated.